-Grand Rapids became known as the Furniture Capitol of the World, and in another example, the Paris of the Furniture Industry.
-The origin of the furniture industry in Grand Rapids is said to have begun with William Haldane and his workshop on the current site of Michigan Trust Building at the southeast corner Pearl and Ottawa Streets.
+Grand Rapids was at one time known as the Furniture Capitol of the World, and in another example, the Paris of the Furniture Industry.
+The origin of the furniture industry in Grand Rapids is associated with William Haldane and his workshop on the current site of Michigan Trust Building at the southeast corner Pearl and Ottawa Streets.
 The 1876 Philadelphia Exposition was one of the early national events to draw attention to the craftsmanship and quality of the Grand Rapids Furniture makers.
 Following the Philadelphia Exposition, around 1878, enterprising furniture makers were encouraged to create the first “furniture mart” in Grand Rapids.
 The markets were eventually held twice a year in January and July.
 According to the late Henry H. Masten, who held various offices in the Grand Rapids Furniture Dealers and Market Associations in Grand Rapids, furniture was exhibited in the late 1800’s in hotel lobbies and mezzanines, lofts, basements, vacant stores and even in the Owashtonong Club Reeds Lake.
 Then, along came a furniture salesman who had a notion needed a space to display his wares.

 In 1889, Klingman, a furniture salesman from Ohio, rented two floors of the Blodgett Building to showcase the furniture he represented.
 Later he formed the Klingman & Limbert Chair Co and rented the whole building.
 The Blodgett Building, a Romanesque style building, was covered up sometime in the last 30 years by a modern facade that was recently removed, and the building is in the process of being restored by CWD.

-1898 FURNITURE EXHIBITION BUILDING/WATERS BUILDING DESIGNED BY WILLIAM G. ROBINSON IN THE MODERN CHICAGO STYLE
+1898 WATERS BUILDING DESIGNED BY WILLIAM G. ROBINSON IN THE MODERN CHICAGO STYLE

 The Blodgett Building was followed by the Waters Building, a 5-story modern brick commercial building.
 When Klingman outgrew the Blodgett Building, he convinced Dudley Waters to build a new larger exhibition building financed by Dudley Waters.
 It generally was used for samples of out-of-town merchandise and at the end of the shows, Klingman would buy up the samples and sell them at retail.
 During the off-market season, the building was used for the auto, hardware and other shows.
 A sixth floor was added a few years after construction.
 At the time it was considered the largest furniture exhibition building in the world.

-1908 THE MANUFACTURERS BUILDING DESIGNED BY ROBINSON & ROBINSON
+1908 MANUFACTURERS BUILDING DESIGNED BY ROBINSON & ROBINSON

 The Manufacturer's Building at the corner of Division and Fountain was designed by William G. and his son Frederick S. Robinson.
 It is now an important part of the Ferris State University/Kendall College of Art and Design downtown campus.

-The seven-story Interstate Building at Ionia and Fountain is also a part of the campus of Ferris State University/Kendal College of Art and Design used for classrooms, library and administrative space by Ferris University/Kendall College of Art and Design.
+The seven-story Interstate Building at Ionia and Fountain is also a part of the campus of Ferris State University/Kendal College of Art and Design used for classrooms, library and administrative space.
 This original building was financed by William C. Grobhiser of Sturgis , Michigan and Charles O. Skinner of Greenville who after renting the space built an addition that extended the building further east to Division.
 Today is connected to the Manufacturer's Building.

 1911 FURNITURE TEMPLE DESIGNED BY OSGOOD & OSGOOD